 Yes: we encourage you to apply as soon as you can, with a most recent transcript, and any further documents can be added to your online application when available.

-Is there a deadline for applying for the MA in Human Resource Management?
+Is there a deadline for applying for the MSc in Human Resource Management?

 Please consult the central webpages for Admissions for further information about application deadlines.

-Contact our Postgraduate Office if you have any further questions about the MA in Human Resource Management programme.
+Contact our Postgraduate Office if you have any further questions about the MSc in Human Resource Management programme.